-- Call to Order & Roll Call.

-- 2. Notice of Advertisement of Public Hearing.

-- 3. Consideration of Minutes:

-- I. February 8, 2022 Regular Meeting.
+- 1. Call to Order & Roll Call. - 2.
+Notice of Advertisement of Public Hearing. - 3.
+Consideration of Minutes: - I. February 3, 2022 Regular meeting minutes.

-- 4. PUBLIC HEARINGS
+4. PUBLIC HEARING.

-- a) FISCAL YEAR 2023 BUDGET.
+a) FISCAL YEAR 2023 BUDGET.

 - I. Public Comment and Testimony.

 - II.
 Board Comment and Consideration.

 - III.
-Consideration of Resolution 2022-4, a resolution of the Board adopting the annual appropriation and Budget for Fiscal Year 2023.
+Consideration of Resolution 2022-3, a resolution of the Board of Supervisors adopting the annual appropriation and Budget for Fiscal Year 2023.

-- b) FISCAL YEAR 2023 IMPOSING SPECIAL ASSESSMENTS; ADOPTING AN ASSESSMENT ROLL, APPROVING THE GENERAL FUND SPECIAL ASSESSMENT METHODOLOGY AND ADOPTING AN OPERATION AND MAINTENANCE CAP FOR NOTICE PURPOSES ONLY.
+- b) FISCAL YEAR 2023 IMPOSING SPECIAL ASSESSMENTS; ADOPTING AN ASSESSMENT ROLL AND APPROVING THE GENERAL FUND SPECIAL ASSESSMENT METHODOLOGY.

 - I. Public Comment and Testimony.

 - II.
 Board Comment and Consideration.

 - III.
-Consideration of Resolution 2022-5, a resolution of the Board of Supervisors imposing special assessments, adopting and assessment roll and approving the general fund special assessment methodology. - IV.
-Consideration of Resolution 2022-6, a resolution of the Board of Supervisors establishing an operation and maintenance assessment cap for notice purposes only. - 5.
-Consideration of Resolution 2022-7, a resolution of the Board of Supervisors designating dates, time, and location for regular meeting of the Board of Supervisor's for Fiscal Year 2022. - Consideration of proposals for providing Audit Services to the District for the Fiscal Years 2022-2026. - Consideration of Resolution 2022-8, a resolution of the Board of Supervisors approving the grant of a Utility Easement to Manatee County. - Consideration of Resolution 2022-9, a resolution of the Board of Supervisors designating a date, time, and location for a landowners' meeting and election; providing for publication; and establishing forms for the landowner election. - Staff Reports. - ١.
-District Attorney. - II.
-District Engineer. - a) Stormwater Reporting update. - III.
-District Manager.

-10. Supervisor's Requests and Audience Comments.
+Consideration of Resolution 2022-4, a resolution of the Board of Supervisors imposing special assessments, adopting an assessment roll, and approving the general fund special assessment methodology.

+- 5. Consideration of Resolution 2022-5, a resolution of the Board of Supervisors designating the dates, time, and location for regular meetings of the Board of Supervisors of the District. - 6.
+Consideration of Resolution 2022-6, a resolution of the Board of Supervisors designating a date, time, and location for a landowners' meeting and election; providing for publication; and establishing forms for the landowners' election. - 7.
+Consideration and acceptance of the Audited Financial Statements for the Fiscal Year ended September 30, 2021. - 8.
+Consideration of proposals for providing audit services to the District for the Fiscal Years 2022-2026. - 9.
+Staff Reports: - I. District Attorney. - II.
+District Engineer. - a) Update to Stormwater Reporting. - III.
+District Manager. - a) Financial Statement for period ending January 31, 2022 (unaudited). - b) Financial Statement for period ending February 28, 2021 (unaudited). - 10.
+Supervisor's Requests and Audience Comments. - 11.
+Adjournment.
-- a) Board of Supervisors Compensation. - b) Financial Statement for the period ended February 28, 2022 (unaudited). - c) Financial Statement for the period ended March 31, 2022 (unaudited).

-11. Adjournment.
-The first order of business is to call the meeting to order and conduct the roll call.
-The second order of business the notice of advertisement of the Public Hearing.
-The third order of business is the consideration of the Minutes from the February 8, 2022, Regular Meeting.
+The first order of business is the call to order and roll call.

+The second order of business is the Notice of Advertisement of the Public Hearing.

+The third order of business is the consideration of the minutes from the Heritage Harbour Market Place, Board of Supervisors February 3, 2022, Regular Meeting.
-The fourth order of business deals with two (2) required Public Hearings to consider the adoption of the District's Fiscal Year 2023 Budget, Assessments, General Fund Special Assessment Methodology, and adoption of a cap rate for the operations and maintenance activities of the District for notice purposes only.

-The first Public Hearing deals with the adoption of the Fiscal Year 2023 Budget which includes both the General Fund operations and the Debt Service Fund for the Series 2007 Bonds.
-At the conclusion of the hearing, will be consideration of Resolution 2022-4 which adopts the Fiscal Year 2023 Budget.
-The budget has not changed since approval by the Board at the February 8, 2022, meeting.
-As is usual, the enclosed budget has now split the amounts that will be billed on-roll and direct billed.
+The fourth order of business are the two (2) required Public Hearings to consider the adoption of the District's Fiscal Year 2023 Budget, Assessments and General Fund Special Assessment Methodology.
+The first Public Hearing deals with the adoption of the Fiscal Year 2023 Budget which includes both the General Fund operations and the Debt Service Fund for the Series 2005 Bonds.
+In the way of background, the Board approved the proposed Fiscal Year 2023 Budget at the February 3, 2022, meeting, solely for the purpose of permitting the District to move through the process towards this hearing to adopt the Budget and set the final assessment rates for the ensuing Fiscal Year.
+As a suggested form for the Public Hearing - it would be appropriate to formally open the Public Hearing for consideration of the Budget, take a few moments to have the District Manager review the salient points of the Budget for the Public, then seek Public Comment or testimony, and at the conclusion of the Public

-After the adoption of the budget, the resolution provides the Manager's office to continue to update the roll if property is sold, until the District is required to certify the roll to the Manatee County Property Appraiser, which is generally in early September of each year.
+Comment and testimony to close the Public Hearing by motion of the Board, then to move into the Board's consideration of the Budget and once that is concluded, to consider Resolution 2022-3 to adopt the annual appropriation and budget for the District.
+Once this item is concluded, then it would be recommended for the Board to move to the second Public Hearing utilizing the same process as just completed for the Budget Hearing.